-To determine a facility’s risk level, DHS uses information facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
-After analyzing the Top-Screen data, DHS determines which facilities are high-risk, and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.
+To determine a facility’s risk level, CISA uses information facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
+After analyzing the Top-Screen data, CISA determines which facilities are high-risk, and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.

-- Read the CFATS Tiering Methodology fact sheet to better understand the types of items that may impact a facility’s high-risk status and, as applicable, assignment of their risk tier.
+- Read the CFATS Tiering Methodology fact sheet (PDF, 507 KB) to better understand the types of items that may impact a facility’s high-risk status and, as applicable, assignment of their risk tier.

 2016 Enhanced Tiering Methodology

 Chemical security is not a temporary issue.
-As threats evolve, the Department is committed to using the best tiering methodology to identify high-risk chemical facilities.
+As threats evolve, the Agency is committed to using the best tiering methodology to identify high-risk chemical facilities.